 If you can’t pay your bills because of coronavirus

-There are things you can do if you're struggling to pay things like your rent, mortgage or energy bills because of coronavirus.
+There are things you can do if you're struggling to pay your bills because of coronavirus, for example your council tax, rent, loans and energy bills.

-It’s important you don’t ignore your bills.
-Speak to the organisation you owe money to – they might be able to help by letting you pay smaller amounts or take a break.
+It’s also worth speaking to the organisations you owe money to – they might be able to help by letting you pay smaller amounts or take a break.

-If you’ve been affected by coronavirus, you might be able to claim benefits or get more money on your current benefits if:
+You might be able to claim benefits or get more money on your current benefits if: